EU seeks end to golden passport schemes, halt to sales of visas to Russians | eKathimerini.com

 Countries should determine whether to annul those passports and should immediately withdraw residence permits, the Commission said.

-Several EU countries run golden visa schemes and have had golden passports programs.
+Several EU countries run golden visa schemes and have had golden passports programmes.